 A LOAF CAN MAKE A BEAUTIFUL DESSERT

 Made with fresh red currants, and coupled with tart fresh lemon juice and zest, it’s a perfect addition to any brunch buffet table.
-Serve it as a refreshing dessert with some fresh berries as after a heavy meal.
+Serve it as a refreshing dessert with some fresh berries after a heavy meal.

 I would suggest serving it with other red berries such as strawberries or raspberries.
 Stay away from serving it with fresh currants.
 Sure, you can use them as a garnish, but I find fresh currants have an acquired taste.
 You might think differently.